mgechev/sw-cli/README.md

 * Fallback resources, if required by the strategy
 * Output directory

+The configuration options depend on the chosen strategy, which means that the initializer might need to plug strategy specific config generators run-time.

 ### Code generation
 Once configured the tool can generate the service worker by filling the placeholders in the template.
-Which code template will be used depends completely on the chosen strategy.
+Which code template will be used depends on the chosen strategy during initialization.

-### High-level Flow
+### High-Level Flow

 On the following sequence diagram is shown the communication between the different high-level modules of the generator.
 During development it is highly possible changes to be introduced: